 21. Explain to students that organizing data is an important science thinking skill.
 There are many ways to organize.
 A particularly helpful method for charting information from a scientific experiment is called the T-chart.
-Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g., The Effect of the level of noise on the amount of time to complete a task) The data is written so that the manipulated variable data is recorded in the left-hand column and the responding variable data is written in the right-hand column.
+Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g., The Effect of Shade Trees on Temperature Increase in a Home in the Summer).
+The data is written so that the manipulated variable data is recorded in the left-hand column and the responding variable data is written in the right-hand column.